afoteris/pif/md/PIF_en.md

 ## Prerequisites

 - Need for unique photo names for eliminating of threat of loss or damage of photos themselves or information about them because of the same names in the environments of digital control systems (operating, file, database…) based on the uniqueness of file names.
+- Need for possibility of restoring of photo name if it is damaged.
 - Need for unified and clear naming order of individual subsets of photos for ensuring of productivity when shared using and maintaining of them.

 ## Direction of the solution

 The solution should strive for the most possible freedom of use.
 This is possible if it is built on just initial technical parameters of photo creation (date and time, camera model, frame number…), but not descriptive ones (names of people, names of places or events…).
 Only initial technical parameters for all in its essence are constant, clear and unambiguous in time and space.
 At the same time there should be a minimum of these parameters for reducing of length of photo name, but enough for its uniqueness.

+The solution should strive for the least dependence from additional data carriers for its realization.
+This is possible if photo files will themselves be carriers of this data.

 ## Solution